okonomichiyaki/supercat/081-movement-doctrine.md

 # Movement Doctrine

 When moving ships, the bot will follow these guidelines.
+Note that this page covers movement generally; for specific guidance on bot behavior around staking new <ins>claims</ins> and building cities, see the "Expansion Doctrine".

 Each movement has an origin, a destination, and a goal.
 The procedures will define a specific goal, for example changing control of a system with loyal buildings.
 The goal will define one or more destinations.
 The specific destination and origin should be selected according to the priorities below.